 Lady is a yoga teacher, photographer, filmmaker, and psychonaut originally from Atlanta, Georgia.
-She's spent nearly 3 years living nomadically, chasing her passions and interests around the world.
+She's spent over 3 years living nomadically, chasing her passions and interests around the world.
 She finds inspiration in discovering unique environments and exploring the depths of those she meets along the way.

 During 2016, a backpacking adventure through Asia led Lady to the extraordinary opportunity of volunteering as a photographer for a Nepalese NGO, United Nepal.
 Her insights and photographs were later published in her first book, Travel Now, Pay Later (click link for free download).

 In 2017, Lady earned her 200 hour Registered Yoga Teacher certification while working with Soul Ascension Healing Arts as a full-time photographer and filmmaker for an ongoing spiritual documentary project.

 2018 has been a beautiful continuation of divine manifestation and exciting creative projects including organizing various yogic events and finding a place to call home in The PNW.